matsui-lab/PoseFixeR/README.md

 # opengait
-This repository contains code and example data for detecting and correcting abnormalities that occur during OpenPose gait analysis.
+This repository contains code and example data for detecting and correcting anomalies that occur during OpenPose gait analysis.
 See Vignette for more details.